| Odds ratio | Lower confidence interval bound | Upper confidence interval bound | |

 Model script

-A model script showing one way of answering the research questions above using R will be available here from 9am on Friday of Week 19.
+A model script showing one way of answering the research questions above using R will be available next week.

 Independent learning activities